 - 1. We accept suggestions for stock and feedback on the stock policy.
 Customers can do this via staff in libraries or online via website.
 This information will be used, wherever possible, to inform the selection process. - 2.
 Each library acts as a gateway to the whole of Explore's stock, in that customers can reserve and collect books from any library across the City.
 Customers can collect requested items from our reading cafes, but reading café and community stadium stock is not available to be requested for collection at another library. - 3.
-Requests for any books either in stock by Explore, or items not held in our stock, may be made in person at any staffed library within City of York boundaries.
+Requests for any books either in stock by Explore, or items not held in our stock, may be made in person at any Explore library.
 Requests can also be placed online via our website www.exploreyork.org. - 4.
 Requests for items not in stock will be considered for purchase if they are in print, if they meet the criteria as listed in this document, and budget allows.
-Otherwise, customers will be given the option of borrowing the item from another library outside the City of York.
+Customers may be given the option of borrowing the item from another library outside the City of York.